Shared Memory

 Call:

-shmat(id, readonly) -> ptr
+ptr = shmat(id, readonly)

-to attach an existing shared memory segment to the address space of the caller.
-Argument id is the identifier of the shared memory segment.
-Boolean argument readonly specifies whether to attach the segment for read-only access; otherwise, the segment is attached for read and write accesses and the process must have read and write permissions for the segment.
-The returned value is a pointer to the shared memory segment in the caller address space.
+specifies whether to attach the segment for read-only access; otherwise, the segment is attached for read and write accesses and the process must have read and write permissions for the segment.
+The returned value is the address of the shared memory segment for the caller.

 shmdt(ptr)